אף אתה עשה אזניך כאפרכסת וקנה לך לב מבין לשמוע את דברי מטמאים ואת דברי מטהרים את דברי אוסרין ואת דברי מתירין את דברי פוסלין ואת דברי מכשירין.

 Rabbi Elazar ben Azarya taught… make your ears like a funnel and acquire for yourself an understanding heart to hear both the statements of those who render objects ritually impure and the statements of those who render them pure; the statements of those who prohibit actions and the statements of those who permit them; the statements of those who deem items invalid and the statements of those who deem them valid.

 One of my favourite areas of focus is studying halakhic literature as applied to contemporary situations.
 In this area, I researched and wrote a well-received teshuvah with one of my rabbinic classmates – Don’t Count Your Chickens Before They Hatch: The Halakhot of Ethical Egg Eating.
 We answered the question: Do Jewish law and ethics provide any guidance that should inform our consumption of eggs?
-This project was conducted as part of a Halakhic Decision Making class, under the instruction of Dr. Alyssa Gray.

 Here’s a sampling of recent teachings that I have facilitated, including study resources I created.
 Be sure to take a look at each introduction to get a sense of the audience and focus.